-When do Kids Lose their First Tooth?
+When Do Kids Lose Their First Tooth?

 How Many Teeth Do Kids Lose?

-Which Teeth Fall Out First?
+Tooth Loss by Age: Which Teeth Fall Out First?

 Use this table to identify which teeth will fall out first based on the average age of your child: